Skip to main content

 4. For Unique name for this project, leave the default value of my_project, or type a different value, and then press Enter.
 This determines the name of the root directory for this bundle.
 This root directory is created in your current working directory.

-5. For Include a stub (sample) notebook, select yes and press Enter.
+5. For Include a job that runs a notebook, select yes and press Enter.

 Step 3: Explore the bundle